-A product key is issued by an account manager for Bright Cluster Manager.
-The product key allows a license to be obtained to run Bright Cluster Manager.
+A product key is issued by an account manager for the cluster manager.
+The product key allows a license to be obtained to run the cluster manager.

 An account manager is the person at Bright Computing who checks that the product key user has the right entitlements to use the key before it is issued.
-The customer is informed who the account manager is when Bright Cluster Manager is purchased.
-Purchasing and licensing period queries are normally dealt with by the account manager, while other technical queries that cannot be answered by existing documentation can be dealt with by Bright Cluster Manager technical support (section 17.2 of the Administrator Manual).
+The customer is informed who the account manager is when the cluster manager is purchased.
+Purchasing and licensing period queries are normally dealt with by the account manager, while other technical queries that cannot be answered by existing documentation can be dealt with by the cluster manager technical support (section 16.2 of the Administrator Manual).